 No one wants to hear you complain.
 So when you have an issue that needs to be fixed, don’t just whine about it—offer solutions.

-When you come up with potential solutions to a problem, you’re taking ownership of the issue and demonstrating a willingness to work towards a resolution.
+When you propose potential solutions to a problem, you take ownership of the issue and demonstrate a willingness to work toward a resolution.

 Compromise

-Compromising can be a powerful tool to help you move beyond your differences and work together to find a solution that satisfies everyone—at least to some extent.
+Compromising can be a powerful tool for moving beyond differences and working together to find a solution that satisfies everyone—at least to some extent.

 Control What You Can